Pudu Robotics Launches Kettybot Pro For Personalized Customer Experience

 About Pudu Robotics

-Pudu Robotics is a global leader in design, R&D, production, and sales of commercial service robots with over 70,000 units shipped in over 60 countries and regions worldwide.
+Pudu Robotics is a global leader in the design, R&D, production, and sales of commercial service robots with over 70,000 units shipped in over 60 countries and regions worldwide.
 The company's robots are currently in use across a wide variety of industries including restaurants, retail, hospitality, healthcare, entertainment, and manufacturing.
 Founded in 2016 and headquartered in Shenzhen, China, its mission is to use robots to improve the efficiency of human production and living.
-For more information on business developments and updates, follow PUDU on
+For more information on business developments and updates, follow PUDU on LinkedIn , Twitter , and Instagram .

 Media Contact: